-- Community organizations mobilize public support for the benefits of historic preservation. - Libraries, museums, and cultural organizations engage the public through programs about DC heritage. - Archaeologists offer hands-on participation and insight into ancient cultures as well as the more recent past. - Government and other funders help make educational and outreach programs possible. - Independent researchers reach a wide audience through blogs and popular history publications. - Partnerships create a network of connections expanding into each community. - With better access to historical records, DC residents can explore personal stories on their own.
+- Community organizations mobilize public support for the benefits of historic preservation. - Libraries, museums, and cultural organizations engage the public through programs about DC heritage. - Archaeologists offer hands-on participation and insight into ancient cultures as well as the more recent past. - Government and other funders help make educational and outreach programs possible. - Independent researchers reach a wide audience through blogs and popular history publications. - Partnerships create a network of connections expanding into each community. - Individuals contribute to history projects, tell their stories, create an audience, and volunteer to help with community projects. - With better access to historical records, DC residents can explore personal stories on their own.

-Goal Action Agent Objective or Action Target for 2017 Target for 2018 Target for 2019 Target for 2020 B1 Tell Community S tories Strengthen program s and partnerships that engage the public in exploring community history and places of signif îcance. • Non-profits, historical groups and preservation partners Local History Programs: Reinforce established programs that engage the public through exhibits, conferences, journals, tours, heritage trails, and other activities.
+Goal Action Agent Objective or Action Target for 2017 Target for 2018 Target for 2019 Target for 2020 B1 Tell Community S tories Strengthen program s and partnerships that engage the public in exploring o community history and places of signif icance. • Individuals, non-profits, and historical groups Local History Programs: Participate in and contribute to programs that engage the public through exhibits, conferences, journals, tours, heritage trails, preservation of personal histories, and other activities.
 Hold a DC Youth Summit to expose high school students to careers in cultural heritage management.
 Coordinate history programming around complementary themes.
-Commemorate the 50th anniversary of the year 1968 in special projects coordinated with the DC History conference, journals and blogs, and the DC Community Heritage Project.
-Launch an online version of Washington History . • Humanities DC, Historical Society, HPO, and partners Heritage Partnerships: Strengthen preservation partnerships among the SHPO and non-profit organizations.
+Commemorate the 50th anniversary of the year 1968 in special projects coordinated with the DC History Conference, journals and blogs, and the DC Community Heritage Project.
+Participate in the DC History Conference or a community history preservation project.
+Launch an online version of Washington History .
+Attend a house history workshop, preservation awards program, or author talk.
+Help out a community oral history project. • Humanities DC, Historical Society, HPO, and partners Heritage Partnerships: Strengthen preservation partnerships among the SHPO and non-profit organizations.
 Launch a cooperative agreement between HPO and the Historical Society.
 Begin digitization of HPO survey records for posting online.
 Continue the DC Public Library's Oral History Collaborative with Humanities DC and the Historical Society.
 Identify existing DC oral history collections and develop a finding guide.
 Sustain HistoryQuest , the DC Community Heritage Project, and other key programs through partnership agreements.
 Non-profits, institutions, and HPO History Online: Expand access to internet information on DC history through improved web portals, online blogs, and mobile phone applications.
 Expand online capacities in advance of the temporary closures of the Martin Luther King Jr Memorial Library and archives of the Historical Society of Washington DC.
 Refine DC Preservation League's DC Historic Sites app based on user feedback, and implement a system to keep the app current.
 Complete an online African American 20th Century Civil Rights Heritage Trail, featuring 100 sites.
+Expand the DC Historic Sites app with more tours on history and architecture themes.
 Launch a new website and app for the African American Heritage Trail, using the Civil Rights trail as a nucleus.
 Public and private libraries and archives Learning Centers: Modernize key libraries and archives as enhanced centers for learning about DC history.
 Begin modernization of MLK Library and the Historical Society facilities in the Carnegie Library.
 Evaluate potential sites for a new DC Archives.
-Reopen the Historical Society archives and library as part of the modernized Carnegie Library.
+Reopen the Historical Society archives and library in a modernized Carnegie Library.
 Reopen the modernized MLK Library.